Lightning-Flow-Scanner/lightning-flow-scanner-vsce/README.md

 # Lightning Flow Scanner
-### _Find potential bugs in Salesforce Lightning Flows using the Lightning Flow Scanner._
+### _Fix and prevent breaking bugs in Salesforce Lightning Flows with the Lightning Flow Scanner._

 ## Using the commands